nholmber/hugo-www/content/post/cp2k_build.md

 make -j 4 CXX=CC CC=cc FC=gfortran AVX=2 OPT=3 PREFIX=${pkg_install_dir} > make.log 2>&
 make CXX=CC CC=cc FC=gfortran AVX=2 OPT=3 PREFIX=${pkg_install_dir} install
 {{< /codeblock >}}

+>**Edit on August 28, 2018:** Thanks to the help of [@hfp](https://github.com/hfp), one of the developers behind libxsmm, I managed to track down the cause behind the compilation crash on Sisu.
+Turns out that the [binutils](https://www.gnu.org/software/binutils/) were outdated (2.23.1) on Sisu, while a newer 2.25 version was available on Taito.
+This issue can be bypassed by compiling the library with the extra flag `INTRINSICS=1`, see also instructions [here](https://github.com/hfp/libxsmm/wiki/Compatibility#cray).

 # Building the CP2K binary  {#build-binary}